AI INFRASTRUCTURE ECONOMICS // WORKING VOCABULARY

 The liability stackADOPTION

-The layered structure of legal responsibility that decides where AI actually gets adopted: freely in paperwork, stalled at decisions where a wrong answer has no settled owner.
-Explains healthcare AI's paperwork-only "revolution".
+The layered structure of legal responsibility that decides where AI gets adopted: widely in paperwork, slowly in decisions where a wrong answer has no settled owner.

 Michał Piszczek